Employer of Record

 For EEA and Swiss Nationals

-EEA and Swiss nationals can travel to Belgium and engage in employment without any immigration formalities, such as the Belgian work or single permit, or the need for a short-term Schengen Visa C or long-term Schengen Visa D. However, those planning to stay longer than three months must register with the local town hall where they will reside.
+EEA and Swiss nationals can travel to Belgium and engage in employment without a Belgian work permit or single permit.
+However, those planning to stay longer than three months must generally register with the local commune or town hall where they will reside.

 Special Considerations for UK Nationals Post-Brexit